bhrott/my-bat-belt/README.md

 [Favro](https://favro.com): incredible management tool, but has no free plan and for small teams, the minimun premium plan is expensive.

+[Meistertask](https://www.meistertask.com/pt): Excelent platform.
+With integrations and simple like Trello.

 ## Mobile
 [brainfood-mobile-performance-vol3](http://www.awwwards.org/brainfood-mobile-performance-vol3.pdf): document for mobile performance experience and how it matters.